-7 Types of Finch Birds to Look for in Winter
+7 Types of Finches to Look for in Winter

-Flying where the food supply takes them, these seven colorful types of finches are a rare backyard treat.
-Look for these finch birds in winter.
+Flying where the food supply takes them, these colorful types of finches are a backyard treat.
+Look for these finch species in winter.

 Meet the rosy finch — and learn the best place to see one.

 Crossbills are some of North America’s most specialized birds.
 Their beaks are offset, giving them the ability to extract seeds from spruce, pine, Douglas fir and other conifer cones.
 Crossbill irruptions aren’t limited to winter—the species can breed in any season, so flocks are highly nomadic in search of food.
 There are multiple types of red crossbills, each with a unique call and a varying bill size.
 Landscapes with plenty of conifers do the trick for crossbills.
 Like many other winter finches, they also feast on sunflower seeds at feeders.

 Larry Keller, Lititz Pa./Getty Images